presidentbeef/brakeman/README.md

     brakeman -s benign_method,totally_safe app_path

 By default, brakeman will assume that unknown methods involving untrusted data are dangerous.
-For example, this would a warning:
+For example, this would cause a warning (Rails 2):

     <%= some_method(:option => params[:input]) %>